Frequently Asked Questions

 - I can't pass the test.
 I've tried over and over and I keep failing.
 What can I do?
 Why don't you tell me the correct answers?

 - What mistakes am I making on the test?
-What are the most common errors?

 - I answered all the questions, but it says I did not answer enough questions correctly to pass.
 Why?